-Going home after living away for more than a decade always feels new and old at the same time.
+Going home to Singapore after living away for more than a decade always feels new and old at the same time.
 Catching up with old friends at new hip places and going to the same places I’ve been going to for decades with my parents.
 I still feel displaced, alienated, happy, sad all at once and I am honestly not sure if I would ever go “home”.
 Still so much growing up to do to face the demons of all my baggage.

 My friends live in this area and it’s also home to Singapore Olympic gold medalist Joseph Schooling.
 Right in the heart of the market, there’s a lady selling, grinding fresh spices and you tell her what you’d like to make and she grinds them fresh for you.
 Here you can also buy candlenuts and buah keluak, if you’re planning to preparing a full Nonya Peranakan meal.